 - Four-room sleep lab staffed by a pulmonologist

 - One of the regions only wound healing/hyperbaric medicine programs with three hyperbaric oxygen chambers

 - 12 bay Emergency Department with 24/7 physician staffing

 - PA staffed Minor Care

-- Tri-State Memorial Hospital specialty clinics include: Aesthetics, Behavioral Health, Clinical Nutrition, General Surgery, Infectious Disease, Interventional Pain, Nephrology, Minor Care, Podiatry, Pulmonology, Rheumatology, Urology, and Wound Healing & Hyperbaric Services
+- Tri-State Memorial Hospital specialty clinics include: Aesthetics, Behavioral Health, Clinical Nutrition, General Surgery, Interventional Pain, Nephrology, Minor Care, Podiatry, Pulmonology, Rheumatology, Urology, and Wound Healing & Hyperbaric Services

 Why the Lewiston and Clarkston Valley?